projectriff/riff/distro/README.md

 To install riff locally (e.g. for minikube or Docker Desktop), use `riff image load` instead of `riff image push`.
 This loads and tags images locally without pushing them to a registry.

-Install riff and initialize the default namespace using the relocated manifest and images.
+Install riff and initialize the default namespace using the `relocated/manifest.yaml` and images.
 ```sh
 riff system install -m manifest.yaml --node-port
 riff namespace init default -m manifest.yaml --dockerhub $DOCKER_ID